- Workforce management

 Welcome aboard!
 5 benefits of having an onboarding process

 Hiring new workers is part of running a firm.
-But how do you ease them into their roles?
+But how do you make new employees feel at ease in their roles?
 Here are 5 important benefits of having an onboarding process.

-Hiring employees is an essential part of a business.
+The recruiting process is an essential part of a business.
 But without a structured onboarding process, many companies risk losing these employees.
-In fact, with 20% of staff turnover within the first 45 days of employment, there is no doubt onboarding is essential for employee retention.
+In fact, with 20% of staff turnover within the first 45 days of employment, there is no doubt an onboarding program is essential for employee retention.

 Onboarding is important and is not to be confused with training.
 Having an onboarding process helps employees to better adapt to the environment and company culture, whereas training deals directly with adapting to job duties and company policies.
 This is crucial in helping adjust to new management, peers, and putting new employees at ease in their new workplace.